 An MLA in-text citation, on the other hand, does not include the year or commas:

 Likewise, an APA reference list entry puts the year in brackets after the author's name:

 Lazar, J. (2006).
 Web usability: A user-centered design approach.
-Boston, MA: Pearson Addison Wesley.
+Pearson Addison Wesley.

 An MLA works cited entry puts the year nearer the end of the entry:

 Lazar, Jonathan.
 Web Usability: A User-Centered Design Approach.
-Boston: Pearson Addison Wesley, 2006.
-Print.
+Pearson Addison Wesley, 2006.

-There are other differences between these two styles: APA gives first intials whereas MLA uses full first names; MLA includes the medium at the end of the entry.
+There are other differences between these two styles.
+For instance, APA includes first initials whereas MLA uses full first names.
 When formatting a reference, follow the style you have been set closely.

 At Massey University

 Massey University uses a range of different referencing styles.
 APA style is the most common referencing style, but different schools, departments, and lecturers may have their own requirements.

 - APA style is commonly used in Education, Business, and some Social Sciences and Humanities disciplines.